-Who Invented the Air Conditioner and When?
-(History)
+Who Invented the Air Conditioner?
+History & Benefits

 You know what it can be like during summer—hot and uncomfortable.
 Many of us open the windows or use a fan and wait for the house to cool down.
-But technology has come a long way over the years with the advent of the first air conditioner by Willis Haviland Carrier¹ 17th July 1902.
+But technology has come a long way over the years with the advent of the first air conditioner by Willis Haviland Carrier 17th July 1902.1

 An air conditioner cools and dehumidifies the air in a room or other enclosed spaces by removing heat from the air and transferring it to the outside air.